IAMRogerXi/carrot-store/README.md

 # About Carrot Store
-This is a message queue based on RAFT algorithm.
+This is a distributed message queue based on RAFT.

+## How it is designed? ##

 ## How to start? ##